aws-samples/serverless-patterns/eventbridge-sfn-redrive/README.md

 # Amazon EventBridge to AWS Lambda

 This template deploys a Lambda function that is triggered by an EventBridge rule.
-In this example, the rule filters for specific attributes in the event before invoking the function.
+In this example, The lambda function redrives a Step Functions workflow from the point of failure

 The Events section of the AWS::Serverless::Function type also sets up the required permissions for EventBridge to invoke this specific function.